danielapena/starknet-scaffold/README.md

    - Begin with `step-0` branch which provides the basic layout
    - Open `packages/nextjs/app/page.tsx` in your editor
    - Compare with [step-0 to step-1 changes](https://github.com/Scaffold-Stark/basecamp/compare/step-0...step-1) to see what needs to be implemented
-   - Implement the hooks and functionality as guided in the comments
+   - Implement the hooks and functionality as guided in the comments on `What You'll Build` section, make sure you understand what we are building through each of the steps
    - Use the comparison view as a reference if you get stuck

 > 💡 **Tip:** Each step's branch contains the complete implementation.
 If you're stuck, you can always check the final code in the corresponding branch or use the comparison links provided above.